In this Article

 He adds that there may be pockets of particularly high need in the industry: "Companies are spending more than ever now on organic marketing/search engine optimization.
 Depending on your industry/product, channels like social media might be the most in-demand."

-The BLS predicts that marketing positions will grow 19 percent during the decade 2021 to 2031, which is a much faster rate than for most fields.
+The BLS predicts that marketing positions will grow 19% through 2031, which is a much faster rate than for most fields.

 Networking and professional development are hugely important for advancing your digital marketing career.
 Many jobs in the digital marketing world crop up through professional networks, and it's vital to invest time in learning more about the latest strategies and trends in the industry.